Sky-River-ai/LangGraph-SQL-Agent/README.md

 Developed a Text to SQL LangGraph Agent which outputs a Generated SQL Query and Query Result as shown in result.png File, and Query result is interpreted in Natural Language.

-the architecture of our LangGraph-based SQL agent.
+The architecture of our LangGraph-based SQL agent.
 Here's a breakdown of the components:

 Start: The entry point of our graph.
 generate_sql: This node takes the user's natural language query and generates a SQL query.